gy2tms/Online_Portfolio-201485806-/README.txt

   The 'model.py' is then to be run first within a programming console to which it will extract data and processing function from the remaining two files.

+WHAT IS EXPECTED FROM THE CODE:
+  This set of code has been produced to provide a framework for an agent based model.
+Once the code is run, the model

+FUTURE ALTERATIONS OR IDEAS:
+  This code could be adapted with time to as a GUI to web scrape the internet for data without being intrusive in the source code itself, allowing for a more easily and more efficiently altering set code and the respective outputs